 8. Volver (To return) – 2006 (R)

 Volver is a 2003 movie by Pedro Almodóvar, Spain’s most popular director.
-The movie features Pedro’s favorite actress, Penelope Cruz, who plays the central character that struggles to cope with the challenges of life and pick up the pieces after losing her husband to the cold hands of death.
+The movie features Pedro’s favorite actress, Penelope Cruz.
+She plays the central character that struggles to cope with the challenges of life and pick up the pieces after losing her husband to the cold hands of death.
 The Volver is a story of three generations of women residing in Madrid who struggles and get through life as best they can.

 Through this incredibly beautiful Spanish film, you will know more about Spanish life and Spanish accents and dialects of the Castilla–La Mancha region.
 The story is genuinely a masterpiece as an all-Spanish movie.